Irishman killed fighting in Ukraine

 Rory Mason, from Co Meath, died fighting for Ukraine’s International Legion near the Russian border.

-An Irishman has been killed while fighting in Ukraine, his family have confirmed.
+An Irishman has been killed while fighting in Ukraine, his family has confirmed.

 Rory Mason, 23, from Dunboyne in Co Meath, died while fighting for Ukraine’s International Legion near the Russian border.